abdrauf26/Singapore_condominiums_and_apartments_2017_to_2022/README.md

 - Market Segment
 - Floor Level

+Through the data analysis, it aims to enable one to understand the different characteristics of the properties within all the districts and the real estate trends in current times.

+## Built With

+Next.js
+React.js
+Vue.js
+Angular
+Svelte
+Laravel
+Bootstrap
+JQuery

+## Dataset 📊

 Thank you for coming in to the site here.
 It's been an awesome experience venturing into the data analysis process. :+1: